OdColmen/Top-Down-Game/README.md

 The characters' movement is also easily changed through composition.
 The enemies or items can be controlled like the hero and the hero can move like the NPCs.

-Their collision logic is also easily interchangeable.

 ## Docs

-The code documentation is avaiable on the Docs folder (/Top Down Game 1/Docs/html/index.html)
+The code documentation is available on the Docs folder (/Top Down Game 1/Docs/html/index.html)